 The only sure way to significantly grow revenue is to increase customer demand.
 And sometimes this demand can come from the most unexpected places.
-In the 80's if you asked a person to pay money for bottled water, they would probably have replied "are you crazy?"
-Then a combination of marketing, health and environmental factors conspired and now bottled water is hot.
-Some clever companies used market research to understand how to increase customer demand and the rest is history.
+In the 80's, if you asked a person to pay money for bottled water, they would probably have replied, "Are you crazy?"
+Then, a combination of marketing, health, and environmental factors conspired and now bottled water is hot.
+Some clever companies used market research to understand how to increase customer demand, and the rest is history.
 Sales of Pepsi are down; Nestle Water is up.
-With over 100 years of experience, CPG companies have tactics that are far advanced to tactics used by most Pharma companies.
-Examples of the best Pharma DTC campaigns are often based on CPG theory, such as NEXIUM, CIALIS and more recently KRYSTEXXA.
+With over 100 years of experience, CPG companies have tactics that are far more advanced than the tactics used by most Pharma companies.
+Examples of the best Pharma DTC marketing is often based on CPG theory, such as Nexium, Cialis, and more recently, Krystexxa.

 What Makes Great Marketing

 In his awesome book, The 1-Page Marketing Plan, Allan Dib goes under the surface to investigate the impact of strong marketing.
 He writes, "By far the biggest leverage point in any business is marketing.
 If you get 10% better at marketing, this can have an exponential or multiplying effect on your bottom line."
 We've been around long enough to see how the perception of Pharma advertising has evolved.
 In the early days senior management at many companies was skeptical.
 However, as the results came in, the impact was undeniable.